devjoes/github-runner-autoscaler/README.md

 - cacheWindow, cacheWindowWhenEmpty define how often metrics should be retrieved from Github.
 Because each API request costs credits we want to minimize the number of requests.
 So if we assume that most projects are not going to be actively developed most of the time then we could set CacheWindowWhenEmpty to 2 minutes.
 This means that the initial scaling from 0 to 1 replicas might take up to 2 minutes, but we can configure the cooldown period to 12 hours so once a runner is running then at least 1 replica will stay running for the rest of the day.
 - resyncInterval is how often all of the ScaledActionRunner objects should be retrieved from the cluster (there is also a watch.)
 - namespaces is a list of namespaces to watch, if it is empty then all namespaces will be watched.
+- apiServerPatTokenNamespace is the namespace to find githubTokenSecret secrets in.
+If empty then they will be found in the same namespace as the ScaledActionRunner.

 ### ScaledActionRunner